Ullevaal Stadion: Facilities

 The stadium contains 39 m2 of press room, a television studio, 16 commentator boxes and 130 m2 of working space for journalists.
 There is a photography room, a separate section for photographers on the stand, and a press conference room with place for 96 people.
 All the press facilities are in the South Stand.
 There are similar facilities in the North Stand, allowing a television team from the opposing nation to make a double production.
 They can film and send with advertisements from the other side of the stadium and thus increase advertisement income.

-Both NFF, the Norwegian Olympic and Paralympic Committee and Confederation of Sports and many sports federations have their head offices at Ullevaal.
+Both NFF, the Norwegian Olympic and Paralympic Committee and Confederation of Sports and many sport federations have their head offices at Ullevaal.
 At Ullevaal is the Norwegian Football Museum, which offers tours of the stadium.
 Just east of the stadium is Bergbanen, a municipal bandy field used by Ullevål IL.
-The field is located on top of a parking house.
-NFF owns 40000 m2 and Vital owns 53000 m2 of commercial property at Ullevaal, including a shopping center and office space.
+The pitch is located on top of a parking house.
+NFF owns 40000 m2 and Vital owns 53000 m2 of commercial property at Ullevaal, including a shopping centre and office space.

 Concert venue

 As a concert venue, Ullevaal Stadion has played host to a-ha in 2002 and 2010.
-Several other international artists has also performed there, including Rammstein, Kygo, Green Day, Bon Jovi and Bruce Springsteen. a-ha has also filmed two music videos at the venue.
+Several other international artists has also performed there, including Rammstein, Kygo, Green Day, Bon Jovi, Iron Maiden and Bruce Springsteen. a-ha has also filmed two music videos at the venue.
 The music videos for the songs Did Anyone Approach You? and the 2003 live version of the classic The Sun Always Shines on T.V.